The Promised Podcast

 Previous Guests

-Linda Gradstein is a seasoned journalist with extensive experience covering the Middle East, particularly Israel and the Palestinian territories.
-She has reported for various international media outlets and is known for her insightful analysis and in-depth reporting on complex issues in the region.
+Linda Gradstein is a seasoned journalist with extensive experience covering Israeli politics and society.
+She has reported for various international media outlets and is known for her insightful analysis and in-depth reporting on the complexities of life in Israel.

 YouTube Channel